-Serving the Rights of Unmarried Parents In Riverside
+Serving the Rights of Unmarried Parents In Palm Desert

 If you have questions about your right as an unmarried parent, contact The Law Office of Heath L. Baker.
 Mr. Baker understands how to navigate the emotionally charged family court system.
 As a Riverside native himself, Mr. Baker can help you and your family find a solution and get through a difficult time.
 Call (951) 222-2228 or contact us online to schedule your free consultation today.

 If parents are not married when the child is born, typically the mother’s name is the only one on the California birth certificate.
 If this is the case, the father would have to prove paternity in order to make any legal claim to the child.
 With this in mind, the mother is presumed to be the legal parent of the child, giving her sole physical and legal custody.
 The only exception to an unmarried mother receiving sole custody would be if the mother is shown to be unfit or has abandoned the child.

 Mothers with legal and physical custody have the right (and responsibility) to make decisions about the child’s:

 - Psychiatric, psychological, or other mental health counseling or therapy needs